rutrum/rutrum.net/content/blog/carnivore-conclusion.md

 {{ spoiler(msg="Click here for a full calendar and discussion.") }}

-Here a calendar marking every bowel movement I made for the whole diet.
+Here is a calendar marking every bowel movement I made for the whole diet.
 Each bold number represents a single trip to the bathroom, where it's appearance was measured based on the [bristol stool chart](https://www.webmd.com/digestive-disorders/poop-chart-bristol-stool-scale).
 That is, 1 or 2 is too dry, 3 to 4 is just right, and 5 to 7 is too wet.

 <div class="bm-cal">